CaptainDario/DaKanji-Desktop/README.md

 ## Getting started

-### Running the executable
+### Running / installing the executable
-This is the recommended way of running the application. <br/>
+This is the recommended way of using the application. <br/>

+#### Windows
-You only have to head over to the [releases section](https://github.com/CaptainDario/DaKanji-desktop/releases) and download the latest release.
+Head over to the [releases section](https://github.com/CaptainDario/DaKanji-desktop/releases) and download the latest release.
-Unzip it and run the DaKanji executable inside the folder.<br/>

-That's it!
+The easiest way of using the app is from the Microsoft Store.
+It is easy to install, has a fast startup and you can get it [here] But you can also:
+* Use the `DaKanji_win_v1.2_portable.zip` (portable version) it is only one file and can be executed directly but has a slow startup.
+* Use the `DaKanji-win_v1.2-setup.exe` (installer) installs the app and has a fast startup.

+#### Ubuntu

+#### MacOS

 ### Running from source